rachid-oubaha/Machine-and-Deep-Learning/Fake and real news/README.md

 ### Prerequisites:
 - Python
+- Nltk
+- Re
+- Gensim
+- Wordcloud
+- Pandas
+- Matplotlib
-- pandas
+- Seaborn
-- CountVectorizer
+- Sklearn
-- Naive Bayes Classifier (sklearn)
-- seaborn
+- keras

 You will find more detail information in notebook,it is clearly explained.